-If you are unhappy with your Social Security disability lawyer, you have the option of firing him or her at any time.
+If you are unhappy with your Social Security disability lawyer or advocate, you have the option of firing him or her at any time.
 However, before you make this decision, you should consider why you want to fire your attorney and how it could affect you.

-Frequently, disability claimants become frustrated with their attorneys because it takes so long for the Social Security Administration (SSA) to decide their claim.
-And their frustration isn't helped when attorneys don't return phone calls or emails promptly.
-However, an attorney is generally not able to shorten the time it takes for the SSA to process a claim or schedule a hearing (except for writing a dire need letter and in rare instances where a claimant’s condition is a terminal illness).
+Disability claimants sometimes become frustrated with their legal representatives because it takes so long for the Social Security Administration (SSA) to decide their claim.
+And their frustration isn't helped when attorneys or staff members don't return phone calls or emails promptly.
+However, disability lawyers and law firms are generally not able to shorten the time it takes for the SSA to process a claim or schedule a hearing (except for writing a dire need letter and in rare instances where a claimant’s condition is a terminal illness).
 In most cases, individuals who fire their disability lawyer will have the same problems with the next disability lawyer they hire.

-To limit your frustration, ask your attorney what the general wait times are in your state.
+To limit your frustration, ask your legal representative what the general wait times are in your state.
 It's important that you have realistic expectations for how long the process takes, from start to finish.

 You should consider where you are in the disability process before deciding whether to fire your attorney.
-When you hired your attorney, you signed a contract called a fee agreement that allows your attorney to collect a fee of 25%, or up to $6,000, from any disability back payments awarded to you.
-If you are close to your hearing date, your attorney has spent time and resources preparing for your case and will likely not waive his or her right to the fee.
+When you hired your lawyer or law firm, you signed a contract called a fee agreement that allows the lawyer or law firm to collect a fee of 25%, or up to $6,000, from any disability back payments awarded to you.
+If you are close to your hearing date, your representative has spent time and resources preparing for your case and will likely not waive his or her right to the fee.

 If you hire a new attorney, both attorneys will have to file a fee petition detailing the time spent on your case in order to get paid.
 If the fee petition is granted, the court is not bound by the 25% maximum fee; therefore, you may end up paying more in attorneys’ fees than if you had stayed with your original attorney.